-Healthy Start vitamin drops will be suitable for use from birth from 2018/2019, but vegan families may not want to use these for their infants as they include vitamin D sourced from sheep’s wool lanolin.
+Healthy Start vitamin drops are suitable for use from birth, but vegan families may not want to use these for their infants as they include vitamin D sourced from sheep’s wool- lanolin.

-Baby DDrops contain 10 micrograms of vitamin D and the manufacturer suggests that the drops can be put directly on the breast when breastfeeding.
-However, parents are advised to put the drops on a sterilised spoon to give to their infant as this can be a safer way of getting the right dose.
-The manufacturers say the vitamin D is sourced from sheep’s wool lanolin, but that animals are not harmed in the process.
+Baby DDrops contain 10 micrograms of vitamin D. The manufacturers say the vitamin D is sourced from sheep’s wool lanolin, but that animals are not harmed in the process.

 Vitamin supplements for 1-4 year olds

-Information about suitable supplements can also be found on The Vegan Society website.
-Families are strongly advised to seek advice from a health professional to ensure they do not provide harmful doses of any nutrients to infants.
+Information about suitable supplements can also be found on The Vegan Society website, but families are strongly advised to seek advice from a health professional to ensure they do not provide harmful doses of any nutrients to their child.

-You can learn more about Vitamin D requirements for Infants and Toddlers in our blog here!
+If you’re an early years professional, you can learn more about the Vitamin D requirements for children in our blog here!